-Encoder Channels
+Encoder Channel

-Both encoder channels consist of a pair of inverting op amps with feedback connections that can be bypassed if required, a switched capacitor PGA and a sigma-delta analog-to-digital converter (ADC).
+The encoder channel consists of an input configuration block, a switched capacitor PGA and a sigma-delta analog-to-digital converter (ADC).
 An on-board digital filter, which forms part of the sigma-delta ADC, also performs critical system-level filtering.
 Due to the high level of oversampling, the input antialias requirements are reduced such that a simple single pole RC stage is sufficient to give adequate attenuation in the band of interest.